Overtime pay in Canada is a fundamental aspect of employment law, directly impacting the financial health of both workers and businesses.

 How Overtime Pay Works for Stat Holidays in Canada?

-How Does Overtime Banking and Time Off in Lieu Work in Canada?
+How Does Banked Time and Time Off in Lieu Work in Canada?

 In most provinces, employees can “bank” overtime hours as paid time off instead of receiving a cash payment, provided there is a written agreement between the employer and employee.